top of page

 Research

-The research interests of the lab revolve around dissecting the mechanisms by which neuronal dysfunction and degeneration occurs in neurodegenerative diseases, especially in tauopathies such as Alzheimer’s disease.
+The research interests of TauBase revolve around dissecting the mechanisms by which neuronal dysfunction and degeneration occurs in neurodegenerative diseases, especially in tauopathies such as Alzheimer’s disease.

 The over-arching aim is to use this knowledge both for identification of disease-modifying drug targets and for generation of novel, “patient-specific” diagnostic tools that may enable earlier diagnosis and improved disease stratification.